Ben216k/Patched-Sur/README.md

 **5.** Enjoy the latest version of macOS!

-Note: Apple does not always release InstallAssistant.pkgs for the beta tracks, this means you might be unable to get certian betas.
+Note: Apple does not always release InstallAssistant.pkgs for the beta tracks and some minor updates, this means you might be unable to get certian upates.

 ## Support

+I am a living, breathing human, so don't expect me to respond right away to everything.
+However, if you need support with the patcher, feel free to open an issue or discussion here (please search the issue list before making a new one) or use one of the links below!

 [r/BigSurPatcher Subreddit](https://www.reddit.com/r/BigSurPatcher/)

 [Unsupported Macs Discord](https://discord.com/invite/XbbWAsE) (#bensova-patcher)